bcnmy/biconomy-client-sdk/examples/CREATE_AND_USE_A_BATCH_SESSION.md

 const txs = [nftMintTx, transferTx];
 const correspondingIndexes = [1, 0]; // The order of the txs from the sessionBatch

-const { wait: sessionWait } = await smartAccountWithSession.sendSessionTransaction(
+const { wait: sessionWait } = await smartAccountWithSession.sendTransaction(
   [
     txs,
     correspondingIndexes,